-- Individual volunteer grants: In many cases, we recognise individual employees' volunteering activities by providing grants directly to the non-profit organisations where they volunteer.
-These individual grants, available globally, range from US \$125 for 25 hours of service to US \$500 for 100 hours. - Team grants: We also provide grants to cover the costs of materials and supplies for hands-on volunteer projects undertaken by teams of three or more employees or retirees.
+- Individual Volunteer Grants: In many cases, we recognize individual employees' volunteerism by providing grants directly to the nonprofits where they volunteer.
+These individual grants, available globally, range from \$125 for 25 hours of service to \$500 for 100 hours. - Team Grants: We also provide grants to cover the costs of materials and supplies for hands-on volunteer projects undertaken by teams of three or more employees or retirees.